whlapinel/personal-budget-app/progress-log.md

+## 3/18/24

+- FIXME: email cookie should not be stored separately from session, right??
+Why did I do that?
+- FIXME: transactions page not showing
+- FIXME: other random issues with session management

 ## 3/14/24

 - FIXME: add category not working, somewhere is logging: Error 1054 (42S22): Unknown column 'user_id' in 'field list' DONE